-- Protect the physical and natural environment. - Support the existence of an ethnically and culturally diverse community. - Nurture an inclusive and vibrant economy + community through the arts. - Preserve and enhance access to the local decision-making process.
+- Protect the physical and natural environment. - Support the existence of an ethnically and culturally diverse community. - Preserve and enhance access to the local decision-making process.

 #2: ECONOMIC GROWTH

 Intent: Embrace economic diversification and self-sufficiency.

 - Promote a balanced economic growth strategy for the community. - Support locally owned businesses in the community.